Bosnian uprising (1831–1832): Rebel government established

 Following claims from the Grand Vizier that the Sultan would meet all Bosniak demands if the rebel army would return to Bosnia, Gradaščević and his army turned back home.
 On 10 August a meeting of all major figures in the movement for autonomy was held in Priştine.
 At this meeting it was decided that Gradaščević should be declared vizier of Bosnia.

 Although Gradaščević refused at first, those around him insisted and he eventually accepted the honor.
 His new status was made official during an all-Bosnian congress held in Sarajevo on September 12.
 In front of the Emperor's Mosque, those present swore on the Qur'an to be loyal to Gradaščević and declared that, despite potential failure and death, there would be no turning back.

 At this point, Gradaščević was not only the supreme military commander, but Bosnia's leading civilian authority as well.
 He established a court around him, and after initially making himself at home in Sarajevo, he moved the center of Bosnian politics to Travnik, making it the de facto capital of the rebel state.

 In Travnik, he established a Divan, a Bosnian congress, which together with him made up the Bosnian government.
 Gradaščević also collected taxes at this time, and executed various local opponents of the autonomy movement.
 He gained a reputation as a hero and a strong, brave, and decisive ruler.
-One anecdote that illustrates this is Husein-kapetan's alleged response to whether he was scared of waging war against the Ottoman Empire.
-God I fear slightly, Gradaščević replied, the Sultan not at all, and the Grand Vizier no more than my own horse.